 One final note is about the incoming calls.
 You can accept or reject calls with the buttons on your head, and then talk to people.
 I personally don’t use this feature though.

-Below you can see one of the small flat speakers the headbands use
+Below, you can see one of the small, flat speakers contained in the headband

 When I pay $20 for headphones, I don’t usually expect great things.
 Experience has taught me well.
 However, I was very surprised by how good the Lavince headband sounds in bed.

 The manufacturer doesn’t provide any information about the wattage, but they were much louder than I expected with my phone cranked up.

 More importantly, the sound was clear and had a much better bass response than I was expecting.
 Classical, ambient, and pop music sounded great, and the sound didn’t distort with the volume turned up.